sailfishos-sony-tama/main/hadk-sony-xz2.md

 * Switching over to kernel following mer-hybris Sony kernel version.
 As that kernel is updated, there is no reason to start merging changes from two sources (Sony and Mer), but it is sufficient to follow Mer which is following Sony updates by itself.

+* We now use `generate_dhs_patches` instead of using sonys repo_update script.

+* Vendor repositories are set to p-mr1 to don't changes incompatible with Android pie.

 # Update notes: 3.3.0.16